How to leverage coding assessment for technical screening?

 - Take-home coding assessments/challenges

-Real-world coding tasks are the focus of take-home coding assessments/challenges, which candidates “take home” to work on in their own time and at their own pace.
+Real-world coding assessments are the focus of take-home coding assessments/challenges, which candidates “take home” to work on in their own time and at their own pace.
 This option provides the most effective means of locating leading developers.

 Why?
 Because candidates engage in the same activities that they would be responsible for if they were a member of your team.
 This approach is also significantly less stressful for them than having to perform in front of recruiters.